cis5710/cis5710-homework/hw4-multicycle/README.md

 Your `divu_1iter` code can be recycled verbatim from HW2A.
 Then you should start from your `divider_unsigned` code and convert it to have 8 pipeline stages.
 Each stage should complete 4 "iterations" of the division algorithm, and your divider should support starting a new division operation on each cycle.

+The `stall` input can be ignored for now.
+Later in HW6, you will need to utilize this input.

 We have provided an initial set of divider tests for you in `pytest --exitfirst --capture=no -k runCocotbTestsDivider testbench.py`.

 ## Datapath Integration